Manishmeena10038/Htmlprojects/README.md

 # Htmlprojects
-Simple pages using Html
+#Simple pages using Html
-This is simple basic page of gym website using html and  css with navbar, transparent buttons, form, and logo desinging.
+This is a simple basic page of gym website using html and css with navbar, transparent buttons, form, and logo desinging.